odoo/documentation/content/administration/upgrade.rst

       An upgraded production database can also be requested via the `Upgrade page
       <https://upgrade.odoo.com/>`_.

+      Once the database is uploaded, any modification to your production database will **not** be present on your upgraded database.
+This is why we recommend not using it during the upgrade process.

       .. important::
          When requesting an upgraded database for production purposes, the copy is submitted without